jamesotto852/ggdensity/README.md

 ## Simple Examples

-#### Comparing to `geom_contour_2d`
+#### Comparing to `geom_contour_2d()`

 Below, we plot density estimates of some simulated data using `geom_density_2d_filled()` (left) and `geom_hdr()` (right).
-Both plots show contours from the same density surface, but the contours plotted by `geom_hdr()` are chosen to be informative, showing the smallest regions containing 50%, 80%, 95%, and 99% of the estimated density (the HDRs).
+Both plots show contours from the same density surface, but the contours plotted by `geom_hdr()` are chosen to be inferentially relevant, showing the smallest regions containing 50%, 80%, 95%, and 99% of the estimated density (the HDRs).
 This results in a very interpretable graphic, conveying more information than arbitrary density contours.

 <!-- Minor sleight-of-hand, don't want readers to worry about theme and patchwork syntax -->